4th Sarajevo Irish Festival

-The 2018 Sarajevo Irish Festival represents a broadening in the profile of our guests.
-This year we will present a compact tri-location festival with a melting pot of live music, dance and film, focusing on work that links the home country to Sarajevo through artistic cooperation, shared insight and celebration.
+Sarajevo Irish Festival 2019 represents a broadening in the profile of our guests and new cooperation with the Embassy of Canada.
+We will present a compact quatro-location festival with a melting pot of live music, film and new addition of a Gaelic Athletic Association (GAA) Family Fun Day – focusing on work that links the home country to Sarajevo through artistic and sporting cooperation, shared insight and celebration.

-The Festival will kick off with Gala Night at Dom oružanih snaga BiH on Friday 16 March, co-hosted with the Embassy of Ireland and in the presence of the Irish Ambassador accredited to Bosnia and Herzegovina and supported by the Slovenian Embassy in Sarajevo.
+The Festival will kick off with Gala Night at Klub 1 on Friday 15th of March, hosted by SIF with the support of the Embassy of Ireland and in the presence of representation on behalf of the Embassy accredited to Bosnia and Herzegovina and supported by our many sponsors.
 Expect a surprise happening as the night gets into swing!

-No Sarajevo Irish Festival would be complete without the rapidly-becoming-traditional live showing of the Ireland vs England Rugby match, where refreshments with an Irish flavour will be provided and traditional Irish music with a contemporary twist provided by Broken House Band.
+No Sarajevo Irish Festival would be complete without the rapidly-becoming-traditional live showing from the 6 Nations Rugby Championship – sponsored by Guinness.
+This years’ screening will be the Ireland vs Wales rugby match, where refreshments with an Irish flavour will be provided and traditional Irish music with a contemporary twist provided by Broken House Band.

-The third Sarajevo Irish Festival has been made possible by the entirely voluntary work of Nerma Sofić, Niamh Mercer, Liam Alford, Sean Tankosić-Kelly, Oggi Tomic, Ahmed Ananda and Lisa Stewart with the key sponsorship of Culture Ireland, Comtrade, Embassy of Ireland, Raiffeisen Bank, Courtyard by Marriott, Mercator, Jameson (Pernod Ricard), Guinness (Carlsberg), GGE, Porsche and many others.
+The fourth Sarajevo Irish Festival has been made possible by the entirely voluntary work Niamh Mercer, Liam Alford, Sean Tankosić-Kelly, Oggi Tomic and supported by Nerma Sofić, Vesna Kenjić, Ahmed Ananda and Lisa Stewart with the key sponsorship of Culture Ireland, Embassy of Canada, Comtrade, Embassy of Ireland, Courtyard by Marriott, Raiffeisen Bank, Hotel Central, Irish Film Institute, Defence Forces Ireland, Resalta, Porsche, GAA, Securitas, Karanovic & Partners, Jameson (Pernod Ricard), Guinness (Carlsberg) and many others.

 Go n-éirí an bóthar libh!